EthanJustice/moulin/README.md

 ## Docs

+As a general note, any user-facing indexes (permalinks, current slide number, etc.) will **not** be zero-based; that is, the first slide will have an internal index of `0`, but would be `1` on any permalink.

 ### Slides

 Slides are individual HTML files stored within the [slide directory](#config-keys), which can be customised in the config file.